riichi/chombo.club/_posts/en/2026-04-15-Mahjong-parlors-in-japan-a-blog-post.md

 ## Summary and Recommendations

 If you are planning your own mahjong pilgrimage, your choice should depend on your experience level and what you want out of the session.
 I recommend **Bellbird** for beginners who want to play without much stress, as the environment is very welcoming to those still learning the ropes.
-If you are already experienced but still want a "no-rate" (free) option that feels more relaxed, **ML Stadium** is a great choice.
+If you are already experienced but still want a "no-rate"  option that feels more relaxed, **ML Stadium** is a great choice.
 For those seeking serious play with high-level opponents and a different group of players each round, **JPML Dojo** is the place to be.
 Finally, if you are in Osaka and want to play something different than usual *yonma*, although fun, **2mame** offers a fantastic introduction to Kansai *sanma*.
 I have also heard that **Toyonaka Mahjong** is another "no-rate" and gaijin-friendly parlor in Osaka, though I didn't have the chance to visit it myself during this trip as it was closed on the day.

 ---